adi00100/python-revision/Module 6/Readme.md

 7
 8
 9
-1-10 has ben displayed successfylly
+1-10 has ben displayed successfully
 ```

 ## Nesting Loops and Conditionals